 Funding and support

-- £10 million Charity Survival Fund has been launched from the Julia and Hans Rausing Trust to help small and medium sized charities with the funding crisis as a result of #Covid19.
+- £18 million Charity Survival Fund from the Julia and Hans Rausing Trust to help small and medium sized charities with the funding crisis as a result of #Covid19.
 We are welcoming applications from charities across the UK who fulfil the criteria.
 More information is on juliahansrausingtrust.org

 - The Yapp Charitable Trust has invited small UK charities affected by the impact of COVID-19 to apply for grants of up to £3,000.
 Registered charities in England and Wales, with a total annual expenditure of less than £40,000, can apply for funding for core costs and staffing.